ATaylorAerospace/ATaylorAerospace/README.md

 👋 Hi, I’m @ATaylorGH

-👀 I’m interested in Data Engineering
+👀 I’m interested in Data Engineering and Aerospace

 🌱 I’m currently becoming proficient this year (2022) in Python and data wrangling with Trifacta